 Why take this course?

 This course is best suited for learners aged 16 and above.
-It aims to explore alcohol abuse to enhance your awareness and understanding of the the topic.
 The qualification is accredited by the NCFE - a national awarding organisation.
 For more information please visit the NCFE website.

 What you will experience